saraozn/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy into an empty folder.

+    2. Double-click the jar file.
+If nothing happens after double-clicking the jar file, run `java -jar propertymatch.jar` on the command line in the folder.<br>
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+       **Expected**: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+       **Expected**: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### B.2 Adding a customer

+1. Adding a customer with only compulsory fields
+    1. **Test case**: `addcust n/Tim Cook p/91234567 e/cook@apple.com b/2500000`
+    2. **Expected**: New customer should be added to Customer List with relevant details.
+2. Adding a customer with all fields
+    1. **Test case**: `addcust n/Phoebe p/87654321 e/pb@gmail.com b/200000 c/bright c/sunny c/white`
+    2. **Expected**: New customer should be added to Customer List with relevant details.
+3. Adding a customer with missing fields
+    1. **Test case**: `addcust n/Jack p/91135555`
+    2. **Expected**: Command entered is highlighted in red.
+"Invalid command format" error message should be displayed and information regarding the syntax of the `addcust` command should be shown.
+4. Adding a customer with an invalid field
+    1. **Test case**: `addcust n/Jack p/51234567 e/cook@apple.com b/2500000`
+    2. **Expected**: Command entered is highlighted in red.
+Error message is shown to highlight the invalid field to tell the user what is wrong.

-### B.2 Deleting a customer
+### B.3 Deleting a customer

 1. Deleting a customer while all customers are being shown